RebornBeat/Hearth/README.md

 that alternates between shallow and deep traversal is different from one that sits at the average, and the mean hides that.

-### The depth family — eight depths, one vector, never collapsed
+### The depth family — nine depths, one vector, never collapsed

-Hearth distinguishes eight depths, and refuses to collapse them into one number:
+Hearth distinguishes nine depths, and refuses to collapse them into one number:

 | Depth | Meaning |
 |---|---|